dailybruin/the-stack/docs/command-line.md

 For Macs, type in `open .` (or the directory name instead of '.').
 For Windows, type in `explorer .` (or the directory name instead of '.')

+- VS Code also lets you run command line within the application, so you don't need to switch tabs.
+More details on [setup](https://code.visualstudio.com/docs/editor/integrated-terminal).

 (these two links, annoyingly, require you to [sign up first](https://hellowebbooks.com/learn-command-line/))
 - [Use Tab and Up Arrow to type less](ttps://hellowebbooks.com/course/really-friendly-command-line-intro/tired/)
 - [Ctrl-C and Hidden Files](https://hellowebbooks.com/course/really-friendly-command-line-intro/wrong/)